mknejp/delete-release-assets/README.md

         uses: mknejp/delete-release-assets@v1
         with:
           token: ${{ github.token }}
-          tag_name: staging # This may also be of the form 'refs/tags/staging'
+          tag: staging # This may also be of the form 'refs/tags/staging'

           # Pick one of:
           # 1. a single file name